Paul Robeson

 Paul Leroy Robeson (/ˈroʊbsən/ ROHB-sən; April 9, 1898 – January 23, 1976) was an American bass-baritone concert artist, actor, professional football player, and activist who became famous both for his cultural accomplishments and for his political stances.

 In 1915, Robeson won an academic scholarship to Rutgers College in New Brunswick, New Jersey, where he was the only African-American student.
 While at Rutgers, he was twice named a consensus All-American in football and was elected class valedictorian.
-He earned his LL.B. from Columbia Law School while playing in the National Football League (NFL).
+He earned his LLB degree from Columbia Law School while playing in the National Football League (NFL).
 After graduation, he became a figure in the Harlem Renaissance, with performances in Eugene O'Neill's The Emperor Jones and All God's Chillun Got Wings.

-Robeson performed in Britain in a touring melodrama, Voodoo, in 1922, and in Emperor Jones in 1925.
+Robeson performed in Britain in the touring melodrama Voodoo in 1922, and in Emperor Jones in 1925.
 In 1928, he scored a major success in the London premiere of Show Boat.
-Living in London for several years with his wife Eslanda, Robeson continued to establish himself as a concert artist and starred in a London production of Othello, the first of three productions of the play over the course of his career.
+Living in London for several years with his wife Eslanda, Robeson continued to establish himself as a concert artist, and he starred in a London production of Othello, the first of three productions of the play over the course of his career.
 He also gained attention in Sanders of the River (1935) and in the film production of Show Boat (1936).

 Robeson's political activities began with his involvement with unemployed workers and anti-imperialist students in Britain, and it continued with his support for the Republican cause during the Spanish Civil War, the Soviet Union and Joseph Stalin, and his involvement in the Council on African Affairs.

-During the Second World War, Robeson initially opposed Allied war efforts and US entry into the conflict during the Molotov–Ribbentrop Pact, but became a highly vocal supporter of the war efforts after the German Invasion of the Soviet Union.
+During the Second World War, Robeson initially opposed Allied war efforts and U.S. entry into the conflict during the Molotov–Ribbentrop Pact, but he became a highly vocal supporter of the war efforts after the German invasion of the Soviet Union.
 His history of supporting Soviet policies brought scrutiny from the Federal Bureau of Investigation (FBI).
-After the war ended, the Council on African Affairs was placed on the Attorney General's List of Subversive Organizations.
+After the war, the Council on African Affairs was placed on the Attorney General's List of Subversive Organizations.
 Robeson was investigated during the McCarthy era.
 When he refused to recant his public advocacy for the Soviet Union, the U.S. State Department withdrew his passport, and his income plummeted.
 He moved to Harlem and published a periodical called Freedom, which was critical of United States policies, from 1950 to 1955.
 Robeson's right to travel was eventually restored as a result of the 1958 United States Supreme Court decision Kent v.
 Dulles.

-Between 1925 and 1961, Robeson released recordings of some 276 songs.
+Between 1925 and 1961, Robeson released recordings of about 270 songs.
 The first of these was the spiritual "Steal Away", backed with "Were You There", in 1925.
-Robeson's recorded repertoire spanned many styles, including Americana, popular standards, classical music, European folk songs, political songs, poetr,y and spoken excerpts from plays.
+Robeson's recorded repertoire spanned many styles, including Americana, popular standards, classical music, European folk songs, political songs, poetry, and spoken excerpts from plays.